 LOSS OF RECOGNITION:

-Please note that the following fraternities and sororities are not recognized student organizations at this time and have no current affiliation with Stockton University since losing recognition:
+Please note that the following fraternities and sororities are not recognized student organizations at this time and have no current affiliation with Stockton University since losing recognition.
+This list does not mean these organizations are operating without recognition:

 OTHER GROUPS NOT RECOGNIZED: